caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 ... http <url>
 ```

 - **url** <span id="url"/> is the fully-qualified URL to which to make the request.
-It is strongly advised that this be a loopback endpoint for performance reasons.
+It is strongly advised that this be a local endpoint for performance reasons.